Frequently Asked Questions

 The Yeary Library has a scanner in the Corral, the computer lab located in the rear of the building.
 The Zaffirini Library does not have a scanner, but the Learning Center on the top floor of the same building does.

-Yes, there are five study rooms available in the Yeary Library and one study room available in the Zaffirini Library.
+Yes, study rooms available in both the Yeary Library and Zaffirini Library.
+To reserve a study room, visit our webpage, library.laredo.edu, and click on Study Room Booking.
 Study rooms are especially useful for those who want to engage in group discussion or study with minimal noise.

 A reserve item is a book or journal article that an instructor has put on reserve at the Circulation Desk for his or her class.
 Because this item is in such heavy demand, the usual loan period is two hours or overnight.